 His duties include Crew Chief, Hoist Operator, and Helispot manager at brush fires.
 He is a veteran of numerous high profile rescues, including swift water and mountain operations.

-Greg’s collateral duties include Person in Charge of Aircrew training and standardization.
+Greg’s collateral duties included Person in Charge of Aircrew training and standardization.
 This involves all aspects up to and including check flights, and policies and procedures.
-Greg is also the equipment coordinator, responsible for testing, repair, and fabrication of new equipment.
+Greg was also the equipment coordinator, responsible for testing, repair, and fabrication of new equipment.

-He has been a member of the Los Angeles City Fire Department Swift Water and Urban Search and Rescue teams for over 24 years.
+He was a member of the Los Angeles City Fire Department Swift Water and Urban Search and Rescue teams for over 25 years.
 He is a FEMA Medical Specialist with an expanded scope of practice.
-Greg completed a ten day deployment at the World Trade Center on 9-1-1 as part of a FEMA task force.
+Greg completed a ten-day deployment at the World Trade Center on 9-1-1 as part of a FEMA task force.
 He was one of the first FEMA members to attend the Operational Emergency Medical Specialist course in Quantico Virginia.
-Greg continues to keep his National Paramedic Registry (NREMT-P) current.
+Greg is Nationally Registered Paramedic.
+Additionally he was trained as TEMS medic with LAPD SWAT.

 Greg is frequent speaker at the annual Goodrich hoist conference at HAI, and has been an adviser on numerous initial hoist training programs.
 Greg is a published author of many technical helicopter rescue articles.